-What Would 'The Night Of' Season 2 Be About?
-If The HBO Show Returns, It Could Focus On A New Mystery
+'The Night Of' Season 2 Could Bring A New Mystery

 HBO's critically acclaimed limited series comes to a close on Aug.
 28 when the finale of The Night Of airs.
 The two main questions on viewers' minds are "who murdered Andrea Cornish?" and "will they be caught in time for Naz's trial to come to a screeching halt?"
 I don't know about you, but I'm pretty stumped about who killed Andrea.
 It's still a possibility that Naz himself is guilty, but that seems like a long-shot because there was no blood on his body when he woke up and fled from her brownstone.
 Andrea's stepdad is definitely shady, but that was established by Episode 2, so he seems a little too obvious.
 Either way, we'll get our answers soon and then we can discuss the next pressing question — what will Season 2 of The Night Of be about?

 Before we get ahead of ourselves, it's important to note that Season 2 hasn't been officially confirmed by HBO or showrunners — but another season seems likely, especially after Season 1 received an overwhelming positive response from critics and viewers.
 During the Television Critics Association's summer press tour in late July, reporters peppered showrunners with questions about another season.
 Showrunner Steven Zaillian responded that the creative team is definitely entertaining the possibility, according to The Hollywood Reporter.
 The outlet quoted Zaillian as saying:

 "We're thinking about it and if we come up with something we all feel is worthy of doing, we'll do it...
 This was designed as a stand-alone piece...
 That being said, there are ways of certainly kind of taking what it feels like and what it's about and doing another season on another subject."